-DIT University believes that United Nations' sustainable development Goals (SDGs) are not only programs which are offered as departmental electives or across university electives or core courses under fully flexible choice based credit system (FFCBCS).
+In order to that, DIT University implement various courses on SDGs through its undergraduate programs which are offered as departmental electives or across university electives or core courses under fully flexible choice based credit system (FFCBCS).
 These courses include topics not limited to hands on training on pollution measurement, policy framework analysis, impact identification, technology aspects, challenges and mitigations in SDGs related functioning.